GitSujal/diseaseSimulation/README.md

 # Disease Simulation

-##Dependencies
+## Dependencies
 The diseaseSimulation program requires following dependencies:

-1. [numpy] (https://www.numpy.org/): NumPY is a python package for mathematical computations.
+1. [numpy](https://www.numpy.org/): NumPY is a python package for mathematical computations.
 It is used for generating random numbers and handling higher dimensional numerical arrays.
 2. [matplotlib](https://matplotlib.org/): Matplotlib is a python package for generating plots.
 Matplotlib is used to plot the scatter plot and line graph for this program.
 3. [random](https://docs.python.org/2/library/random.html): random module in python is used for generating random float or random integer.
-4. [uuid] (https://www.npmjs.com/package/uuid): UUID module for python used for generating unique id for each people.
+4. [uuid](https://www.npmjs.com/package/uuid): UUID module for python used for generating unique id for each people.
 5. [sys](https://docs.python.org/3/library/sys.html): sys module to access system arguments in python.
 6. [neighbours](https://github.com/GitSujal/diseaseSimulation/blob/master/neighbours.py): Neighbours program to get Vou Neumann and Moore neighbours for each cell.
 Can be found along with the diseaseSimulation program.
 7. [people](https://github.com/GitSujal/diseaseSimulation/blob/master/people.py): People class that holds all the information about the people in the world and functions to make changes on the world.
 Can be found along with the diseaseSimulation program.

 ### To install other modules except ones found along the program.